Nigerian Tax System 2026

 ₦

-Profit after all allowable business expenses, but before capital allowances or tax losses.
+Profit after allowable expenses, before capital allowances or tax losses.
 Ask your accountant.

 ₦